Charting the Science of Structural Integration

-The Ida P. Rolf Research Foundation encourages and supports interdisciplinary, scientifically sound research focusing on the therapeutic mechanisms, clinical effects, longer-term health effects, and utilization of Structural Integration, a therapeutic method designed to evoke whole body improvement of function and well-being.
+The Ida P. Rolf Research Foundation (IPRRF), introduced in 2007 at the First International Fascia Research Congress, encourages and supports interdisciplinary, scientifically sound research focusing on the therapeutic mechanisms, clinical effects, longer-term health effects, and utilization of Structural Integration, a therapeutic method designed to evoke whole body improvement of function and well-being.

-Fascia Research Congress 2012 Book and DVD on Sale Now.
-Whether or not you were able to join us at the Congress this past March in Vancouver, you can now have a window into the proceedings at this sold-out event.
-In addition, 2007 and 2009 Fascia Research Congress DVDs and proceeding books continue to be offered for purchase.
+- 2015 Fascia Research Congress Book and Video AvailableWhether or not you were able to join us at the Congress in September 2015 near Washington, DC, you can have a window into the proceedings of this international event.
+The proceedings book and the streaming video are available now.
+In addition, 2007, 2009, and 2012 Fascia Research Congress DVDs and proceeding books continue to be offered for purchase.
 Visit fasciacongress.org »

-Stanford Follow-Up Study on Structural Integration and Cerebral PalsyStanford University Medical School’s research study on Rolfing® Structural Integration (SI) for children with cerebral palsy (CP) began in January 2009.
+- Stanford followup study on Structural Integration and Cerebral PalsyStanford University Medical School’s research study on Rolfing® Structural Integration (SI) for children with cerebral palsy (CP) began in January 2009.
 Certified Advanced Rolfer™ Karen S. Price reports that she and her research team received a 2-year grant from the Gerber Foundation to enroll 24 children ages two to three with CP for a follow-up study.
 The size of the research team has doubled and now includes a PhD PT for assessments, an additional pediatrician who specializes in CP, PhD consultants, and an individual to assist with grant applications.
 Many children are currently enrolled and work will continue through 2013.
 The team has also applied for a second grant to fund children ages three to seven.
-A paper on the findings from the pilot study, was published in the Journal of Evidence Based Complementary and Alternative Medicine, and a poster presented at the Pediatric Academic Societies Annual Meeting in Vancouver, British Columbia in May 2010.
+A paper on the findings from the pilot study was published in the Journal of Evidence Based Complementary and Alternative Medicine and a poster presented at the Pediatric Academic Societies Annual Meeting in Vancouver, British Columbia in May 2010.

-Latest Research: Peer Reviewed Medline Article on Structural Integration Rolfing® Structural Integration Treatment of Cervical Spine Dysfunction demonstrates that the basic ten-session series of Rolfing Structural Integration (RSI), when applied by a physical therapist with advanced RSI certification, is capable of significantly decreasing pain and increasing active range of motion in adults with cervical spine dysfunction.
+- Peer Reviewed Medline article on Structural IntegrationRolfing® Structural Integration Treatment of Cervical Spine Dysfunction demonstrates that the basic ten-session series of Rolfing Structural Integration (RSI), when applied by a physical therapist with advanced RSI certification, is capable of significantly decreasing pain and increasing active range of motion in adults with cervical spine dysfunction.
 The retrospective study will be published in the Medline-indexed Journal of Bodywork and Movement Therapies.
 Article authors: Helen James MPT, Professor Emerita, Luis Castaneda, Student Physical Therapist, Marilyn E. Miller PhD, PT, GCS, and Thomas Findley MD, PhD.